 Unlike building bonds for new construction, voter approved Sinking Funds are used by many districts in Michigan to address their on-going major facility needs, out-of-date technology, and safety upgrades without taking crucial dollars away from classrooms and instruction.

-And it is the hope of the HPS School Board – which unanimously voted in August to place the Sinking Fund proposal on the Nov.
-5 ballot – that every community member will give thoughtful consideration to creating a similar resource here, as our community has generously supported HPS and excellence in public education since 1863.
+And it is the hope of the Hemlock Public School District Board of Education – which unanimously voted in December to place the Sinking Fund proposal on the March 10th ballot – that every community member will give thoughtful consideration to creating a similar resource here, as our community has generously supported Hemlock Public School District and excellence in public education since 1863.

 In our ever-changing and increasingly-competitive world, we must ensure the education we provide to our children is the best we can reasonably deliver.